eed3si9n/eed3si9n.com/content/posts/isolating-plugin-classpath.md

 Compile / run / fork := true,
 ```

-The tradeoff is that forking would potentially run slower compared to the in-process `run` due to JVM warmup, so it might depend on how many times the task would be called.
+The tradeoff is that forking runs slower than the in-process `run`, due to JVM warmup, so it might depend on how many times the task gets called.

 ### summary